remicres/otbtf/README.md

 cd tensorflow
 ./configure
 ```
-Then, you have to build TensorFlow with the most important instructions sets of your CPU (For instance here is AVX, AVX2, FMA, SSE4.1, SSE4.2 that play fine on a modern intel CPU).
+Then, you have to build TensorFlow with the instructions sets supported by your CPU (For instance here is AVX, AVX2, FMA, SSE4.1, SSE4.2 that play fine on a modern intel CPU).
 You have to tell Bazel to build:

  1. The TensorFlow python pip package
  2. The libtensorflow_cc.so library